denyncrawford/dropper/README.md

 ###### We say:

 >"Easily build scalable realtime aplications with **our Open Source self-hosted pub/sub messaging API."**

 ## What can I do with Dropper?

 **Dropper** is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) solution for sending data between servers and clients, all in real-time.

 Our **Server and Client APIs** are designed to handle real-time data sent by your peers, you can work with our structured event methods that allows to handle, send and receive data in a simpler way..

 ### Event methods:

-- **Socket**, is a **simplified but traditional way** to send and receive data through WebSocket, **based on customized events**.
+- **Socket**, by default **Dropper** returns a socket instance, this is a **simplified but traditional way** to send and receive data through WebSocket, **based on customized events**.

    You can listen and send events in real-time to run code as you need it, **on the client and server side**.